Skip to main content

 The decision to wear a mask should be based on personal choice.

-Students and families can also help prevent the spread of COVID-19 by practising personal prevention measures.
+Students and families can also help prevent the spread of communicable diseases in schools by practising personal prevention measures.

 Stay home when sick

-• If you are sick or have symptoms of illness and are unable to fully participate in regular activities, you should stay home even if you are fully vaccinated.
+• If a student is sick or has symptoms of illness and is unable to fully participate in regular activities, they should stay home.

-• You can also call 8-1-1 or visit HealthLink BC for advice.
+• You can also consult a health care provider or call 8-1-1 or visit HealthLink BC for advice.

 Clean hands